kcmazie/UPS-Check/README.txt

                    : v8.30 - 09-05-25 - Rearranged columns in report for clarity.
                    : v8.40 - 02-06-26 - Added name of system running the script to the email report.
 Adjusted when the report
                    :                    header changes denoting failures and unknown status.
+                   : v8.41 - 02-06-26 - Adjusted error in the way email send logic was formatted.
                    :
 ==============================================================================#>